 Purchasing a car – either new or used – is a huge financial move.
-If you plan on driving it, the basic expectations are that the vehicle functions properly and keeps you safe on the road, especially in a populous state like California.
+The basic expectations are that the vehicle functions properly and keeps you safe on the road, especially in a populous state like California.

-Fortunately, in California, the lemon law applies to these unfortunate situations.
+Fortunately, in California, the lemon law (among other laws), applies to these situations.
 This law works to crack down on manufacturers, car dealers, or distributors and requires them to sell vehicles without deception.

-If something seems off with the used car you have purchased, it’s possible that the vehicle is a lemon and you are entitled to benefits.
+If something seems off with the used car you purchased, you may be entitled to benefits.
 Here is what you can do.

 Understand the Criteria Under California Lemon Law

-First and foremost, if you have a hunch that your used car is a lemon, you need to understand the law and whether or not your vehicle applies can be somewhat of a “gray.”
+If you have a hunch that your used car is a lemon, you need to understand the law.
+Knowing how your vehicle applies can be somewhat of a gray area.
+Purchased or leased used vehicles may be covered under California lemon law if:

 - Vehicles sold with a written warranty.

 In most states, lemon law only applies to new cars.
-However, if a used car meets the criteria listed above, the consumer is entitled to similar benefits.
+California is one of the few with laws covering used vehicles.
 To be deemed a lemon, further criteria for the vehicle include:

-- The vehicle has been in the repair shop for any defect or nonconformity for more than 30 days.
+- The vehicle has been in the repair shop for any defect or nonconformity for more than 30 days; and

-- None of these defects can be a result of consumer abuse of the vehicle.
+- None of these defects can be a result of driver abuse.

 New vs. Used Protocol

-A used car can still be processed like a new car under California lemon law, as long as it was purchased or leased from a California dealership while still under the original manufacturer warranty, or sold with an express warranty.
+A used car can still be processed like a new car under California lemon law, as long as it was purchased or leased from a California dealership while still under the original manufacturer warranty, or sold with a dealer warranty.

 Check the Dealer Warranty